YasiTL/profile/_posts/2009-05-15-edge-case-nested-and-mixed-lists.md

 layout: post
 title: "Edge Case: Nested and Mixed Lists"
 categories:
-  - Edge Case
+  - Test Logs
 tags:
-  - content
+  - robotics
   - css
-  - edge case
-  - lists
+  - tsa
-  - markup
+  - art
 ---

 Nested and mixed lists are an interesting beast.
 It's a corner case to make sure that